 Metro, RER (Suburban express railway)

 A single metro ticket costs €1.90, and can be used for one journey, including all connections.
-White-coloured tickets can be purchased singly or in a book of 10 (“carnet”), at the ticket offices or machines in metro stations, and also in some tobacconists.
+Tickets can be purchased at the ticket offices or machines in metro stations, and also in some tobacconists.
 Keep hold of your ticket until you have completed your journey, as you may be asked to show it if tickets are being inspected.
 If you cannot produce proof of payment for the ticket inspectors, you may risk paying a fine.
 This ticket, valid for zones 1 and 2, allows you to travel anywhere in Paris, and even beyond, since it will take you to the end of each metro line, even if it is located in zone 3 (as for example La Défense on line 1).

 Buy your book of 10 metro tickets

 You can also choose a Monthly or weekly Navigo Package.
 These can be purchased from the ticket offices or machine in the stations, their prices vary depending on the travel zones covered (see "Passes and reductions").
 You will need a passport-sized photo for these passes, obtainable from the photo booths in some metro stations (make sure you have the correct change).

 In the RER, as long as you remain within the city limits, tickets and prices are identical to the metro (RER stations also have their own ticket offices and machines).
 If you are travelling beyond the city limits, you need to ensure that you are in possession of a ticket or a pass which covers your whole journey up to your destination in the Ile-de-France region.
 If not, you will not be able to go through the automatic barriers on arrival and you may be liable to a fine.
 The RER ticket also covers your journey and any connections within Paris (zones 1 and 2), on your outward and return journeys.